While you may need surgery, you don’t need the stress of worrying about pain afterwards.

 Important Safety Information

-EXPAREL has not been studied for use in patients younger than 18 years.
+EXPAREL is not recommended for use in patients younger than 18 years of age or in pregnant women.